-Sophie Benn is a PhD candidate in musicology at Case Western Reserve University.
-Her work focuses on relationships between notation, music, and the body in late Romantic and early Modernist thought.
-Research areas include ballet, American social dance, body cultures, historical anatomy, and performance practice.
+Sophie Benn is a PhD candidate (ABD) in musicology at Case Western Reserve University.
+Her work focuses on relationships between notation, music, and the body in late nineteenth-century and early modernist aesthetics.
+Research areas include theatrical and social dance, body cultures, historical anatomy, temporality, and performance practice.
 She believes that music education should be available to everyone, and agrees with Richard Leppert that “whatever else music is ‘about,’ it is inevitably about the body.”

 She has been awarded a 2019 Eva L. Pancoast Memorial Fellowship for research at the Deutches Tanzarkiv Köln, and was a Graduate Affiliate at the Baker-Nord Center for the Humanities in 2019.
 In summer 2017, she served as a CWRU Fellow at the Library of Congress.
 She has presented at conferences for the American Musicological Society, the German Studies Association, the Society for American Music, the International Association of Music Librarians, and numerous graduate-level and regional conferences.
 She currently serves as the President of CWRU’s Music Graduate Student Association.

 Sophie holds degrees in cello performance, pedagogy, and music history from Rice University and the Cleveland Institute of Music.